devdeliw/website/static/blas/optimizing_L1.typ

 ```]

 and automatically lowers it into NEON SIMD instructions when the data is contiguous.
 The naive implementation's code
-is 40 lines less, much more readable, but is just as fast because of how well engineered LLVM is.
+is 40 lines less, much more readable, but is just as fast because of how well engineered LLVM is and the memory-bound nature of Level 1 BLAS.

 === Analyzing Assembly <analyzing_assembly>